OrchestraCMS-Labs/Lightning-Components-Developer-Reference/README.md

 <a name="compatibility"></a>
 ### Compatibility

-This code requires a minimum of OrchestraCMS package 8.213 (October 2018, v9.0 Build #8.213).
+This code requires a minimum of OrchestraCMS package 8.216 (November 2018, v10.0 Build #8.216).

 <a name="prerequisites"></a>
 ### Prerequisites